johnkm516/zen-federation/README.md

 1. The data model layer ([Zen-Federation](https://github.com/johnkm516/zen-federation "Zen-Federation") YOU ARE HERE)
 2. The business logic layer ([Zen-Temporal](https://github.com/johnkm516/zen-temporal "Zen-Temporal"))
-3. Frontend layer (In whichever framework you choose, create a web app that uses Apollo Client and Temporal Client libraries to connect to layers 1 & 2)
+3. Frontend layer (In whichever framework you choose, create web app(s) that uses Apollo Client and Temporal Client libraries to connect to layers 1 & 2)
 4. External / Other services.
 You can use Temporal workflows to communicate with external / other APIs, and create / use services like an ECM solution for file uploading

 <a name="rationale"></a>